-The comments came amid a tense debate about a public storage facility being built in Bolton’s district as part of complying with a court-ordered settlement.
+The comments came amid a tense debate about a storage facility being built in Bolton’s district as part of complying with a court-ordered settlement.
 At the December 9 meeting, Goren was advising the commission that the land development contract was to close imminently.

 Alluding to the comments he made calling Goren untrustworthy and second-guessing his legal advice, Bolton shared his remorse.